STATEMENT OF STUDENT RIGHTS AND RESPONSIBILITIES

 Records and documents that will be considered during a hearing will be made available in advance to all parties but may be redacted to protect the privacy rights of individuals not directly involved in the resolution process.

 Statistical reports of actions taken through the Statement will be published following each academic term.
-These data will cover the number of complaints and the types of violations, resolutions, and sanctions.
-Periodic, regular review of records of resolution actions will be made available, in confidence, to the Code of Conduct Advisory Board Chair of MSA.
-Personally identifiable information will be removed from all records prior to any review.
+These data will cover the number of complaints and the types of violations, resolutions, and sanctions/interventions.
+Periodic, regular review of records of resolution actions will be made available, in confidence, to the CSG Student General Counsel or another CSG Executive.

 To ensure the educational potential of the process and in fairness to a complainant, the University should provide a prompt response to behavior which goes against the values of the University as defined by the Statement.
-In the interest of fairness to an accused student, however, a student undergoing civil or criminal action for the same behavior which forms the basis of a complaint under this Statement may request a reasonable delay of the Statement resolution process until external proceedings are resolved.
+In the interest of fairness to a respondent, however, a student undergoing civil or criminal action for the same behavior which forms the basis of a complaint under this Statement may request a reasonable delay of the Statement resolution process until external proceedings are resolved.
 In determining whether a request is reasonable, the RC will evaluate the unique circumstances of the case, including the length of the delay and the impact of delay on the complainant and community, in addition to protecting the integrity of the resolution process.
 In granting a request for a delay, the RC may implement conditions on continued enrollment, as appropriate.
-If an accused student's request for delay is denied, he or she may withdraw from enrollment and may not re-enroll until authorized by the Vice President for Student Affairs or his or her designee.
+If a respondent’s request for delay is denied, the student may withdraw from enrollment and may not re-enroll until authorized by the VPSL or the VPSL’s designee.

-The MSA, with approval of the General Counsel, has the option to develop a student peer advisor corps.
+CSG, with approval of General Counsel, has the option to develop a student peer advisor corps.
 These advisors will be available to any student party involved in Statement proceedings (excluding mediations).
-All potential peer advisors in the Advisor Corps must successfully complete training provided by the Office of Student Conflict Resolution.
-The Office of Student Conflict Resolution will develop and conduct training in consultation with the MSA.
+All potential peer advisors in the Advisor Corps must successfully complete training provided by OSCR.
+OSCR will develop and conduct training in consultation with CSG.

-The President will endeavor to communicate his or her decision to accept or reject each of the proposed amendments in a public and timely manner, during the regular academic year.
-It is suggested that the President's communication to the student body state a rationale for each decision to reject an amendment.
+The President should communicate the decision to accept or reject each of the proposed amendments in a public and timely manner, at least two weeks before the last day of classes during the winter semester.
+The President’s communication to the student body should state a rationale for each decision to reject or accept an amendment.

 back to top